A vital dimension in diagnosing cellular health

 (These results will always be interpreted according to their context.)

 How are the tests conducted?

 AONM is working with a laboratory in Magdeburg, Germany, called MMD, Magdeburg Molecular Detections that specialises in mitochondrial testing.
-MMD is a pioneer in the use of the Seahorse XF.
-Seahorse Biosciences has developed a unique extracellular flux analyser that is able to measure the two major energy-producing pathways of the cell: mitochondrial respiration and glycolysis.
+The ATP Profile measures ATP capacity via a chemiluminescent (light) reaction using a Luciferin/Luciferase reagent.
+MMD is also a pioneer in the use of the Seahorse XF.
+Seahorse Biosciences has developed a unique extracellular flux analyser that is able to measure multiple parameters in the cell and mitochondria with huge precision.
 They use a microplate-based system with unprecedented throughput to make these measurements very sensitively, with extremely rapid kinetics.
+This technology has come to be considered the gold standard for measuring mitochondrial function in cellular systems.
+Since its introduction in 2006, Seahorse XF technology has been used in over 7000 peer-reviewed publications.
 See these videos below for the full explanation:

 How the Seahorse XF works